Attaching a Tag Not Assigned in Florida

 (a) An automobile, motorcycle, truck, trailer, semitrailer, truck tractor and semitrailer combination, or any other vehicle operated on the roads of this state, used to transport persons or property, and propelled by power other than muscular power, but the term does not include traction engines, road rollers, such vehicles as run only upon a track, bicycles, or mopeds. (b) A recreational vehicle-type unit primarily designed as temporary living quarters for recreational, camping, or travel use, which either has its own motive power or is mounted on or drawn by another vehicle.

 The state assigns a registration and tag to a single specific vehicle.
 It is against the law to transfer assigned tags from one car to another.
 Police cite drivers for switching tags most often when a person gets a new car and uses the plates for the old vehicle on the new one until they get to the DMV.
-But the charge is also commonly added to a list of other crimes when a driver gets pulled over for drug charges or a DUI.
+But the tag not assigned charge is also commonly added to a list of other crimes when a driver gets pulled over for drug charges or a DUI.

 An Orlando Criminal Defense Attorney can Help